kennethchoe/sql-crawler/README.md

 1. Your application is single-tenant database.
 2. You need to poll anonymous information from multiple single-tenant production sql servers.
-3. You do not have credential to production sql servers.
+3. Credential to production sql servers is managed by different department.
 4. Your polling sql statement needs to go through approval process.

 ## How It Works